oslabs-beta/TrunQ/NPM-Server/README.md

 ability to handle and seperately cache multiple queries inside one GraphQL request an easy toggle to specify caching in Redis, sessionStorage, or both handling all fetching and subsequent response from GraphQL endpoint with only one line of code in client and four lines in server
-N.B.
-TrunQ will not work when implemented directly on a GraphQL server, and only works when querying an external GraphQL endpoint.
+Note: TrunQ will not work when implemented directly on a GraphQL server, and only works when querying an external GraphQL endpoint.

 ## Basic Implementation

 ### Setup

-Download trunQ from npm in your terminal with `npm i trunq`.
+Download TrunQ-server from npm in your terminal with `npm i trunq-server`.

 If not on your server, install Redis
 - Mac-Homebrew: